adiyogi9731/medicine-delivery-service/README.md

 # medicine-delivery-service
-Online platform to deliver the medicine to directly  to customer.
+Online platform to deliver the medicine directly  to customer.